AiGentMaster/TixelCheckAndroid/README.md

    cd TixelCheckAndroid
    ```

+3. Download the Gradle wrapper JAR as described above

-3. Build the debug APK:
+4. Build the debug APK:
    ```
    ./gradlew assembleDebug
    ```

-4. The APK will be generated at:
+5. The APK will be generated at:
    ```
    app/build/outputs/apk/debug/app-debug.apk
    ```